Mini Cirque for schools

 Sophie has a great solo show to present in schools, the all new ‘One woman circus’ show.
 The show last about 45-50 minutes and presents several impressive professional circus acts using circus prop manipulation, dance, acrobatic and audience partication all set to music in a professional costume.
 This show is great for schools, day cares, birthday parties and large events and can also include workshop for school age kids.
 The show leaves kids inspired and empowered.

-During the circus workshops, students explore various circus arts and learn some fundamental techniques of prop manipulation such as juggling, poi, flower sticks and prop balancing as well as hand-to-hand partner acrobatics balancing.
-2 hours, one day or up to 5 days.
-A 5 day workshop can also culminate in a performance
+During the circus workshops, participants explore various circus arts and learn some fundamental techniques of prop manipulation such as juggling, hula hoop, poi, spinning plates, flower sticks and diabolo as well as aerial arts such as trapeze and silks.
+1 to 5 hours in a day, and up to 5 days.
+A 5 full day workshop can also culminate in a performance.

 Why Circus Arts?